carloasido/datacamp-projects/README.md

 ### SQL
 * [Introduction to DataCamp Projects](https://www.datacamp.com/projects/571)

-`An introduction to DataCamp's project interface and working with jupyter notebooks using database query language, SQL.`
+`An introduction to DataCamp's project interface and working with jupyter notebooks using SQL.`
 * [Analyze International Debt Statistics](https://www.datacamp.com/projects/754)

 `Write SQL queries to answer interesting questions about international debt using data from The World Bank.`